No Mow May

 • Longer, thicker grass also helps to protect against soil erosion caused by intense rainfall, wind, heavy footfall, etc.

-• Grass and other plants capture carbon emissions from the atmosphere and lock up carbon in the soil.
+• Grass and other plants capture carbon emissions from the atmosphere and lock up carbon in the soil helping to combat climate change.

-• Helps the recovery of the grass sward following the harsh heatwaves and drought experienced last year by allowing the grass to reseed itself and make the sward thicker
+• Helps the recovery of the grass sward following the harsh heatwaves and droughts experienced in recent years by allowing the grass to reseed itself and make the sward thicker.

 How long will grass cutting be suspended?